niccdias/markdown-cv/index.md

 `Present`
 __University of Pennsylvania__

-PhD in Political Communication
+Ph.D. in Political Communication
+- Joint program between the Political Science Department and the Annenberg School for Communication
+- Advisors: Yphtach Lelkes and Matthew S. Levendusky

 `2017`

-MS in Journalism
+M.S. in Journalism

 `2015`

-BA in Psychology and Communication
+B.A. in Psychology and Communication

 ## Awards & Funding